lillo42/Brighter-Docs/contents/10/BrighterBasicConfiguration.md

 To use an *External Bus*, you need to supply Brighter with configuration information that tells Brighter what middleware you are using and how to find it.
 (You don't need to do anything to configure an *Internal Bus*, it is always available.)

-The **IBrighterBuilder** interface returned from **AddBrighter** allows you to configure the properties of your external bus, by calling the **UseExternalBus** extension method.
-The UseExternalBus extension method takes a lambda function, whose only parameter is an **ExternalBusConfiguration**.
+The **IBrighterBuilder** interface returned from **AddBrighter** allows you to configure the properties of your external bus, by calling the **AddProducers** extension method.
+The AddProducers extension method takes a lambda function, whose only parameter is an **ExternalBusConfiguration**.
 The **ExternalBusConfiguration** lets you set properties such as

 ``` csharp
 private void ConfigureBrighter(IServiceCollection services)